 But recently, I’ve started using my phone to help keep my brain fit.

-In fact, research presented at the 2016 Alzheimer’s Association International Conference found that older adults who took part in ten 1-hour brain training sessions over a 5-week period were 48% less likely to develop cognitive decline over 10 years.
+In fact, research presented at the 2016 Alzheimer’s Association International Conference found that older adults who took part in ten 1-hour brain training sessions over a 5-week period were 48% less likely to develop cognitive decline or dementia over 10 years.

 Count me in.